cloudera/hue/docs/docs-site/content/user/querying/_index.md

 ### Spark

 Hue relies on [Livy](http://livy.io/) for the interactive Scala, Python, SparkSQL and R snippets.
+Batch submission is both compatible with Livy and Apache Oozie as described in the [scheduling section](/user/scheduling/).

 Livy is an open source REST interface for interacting with Apache Spark from anywhere.
 It got initially developed in the Hue project but got a lot of traction and was moved to its own project on livy.io.